- a higher degree,

 Becoming a Fellow

-Suitably qualified people may be invited by the Board to become Fellows.
-Those approached will be asked to submit a CV, including a brief faith statement, and a letter addressing the guidelines according to a by-law adopted 9 September 2000 with reference to ISCAST’s Core Values.
+Invitation: Suitably qualified people may be invited by the Board to become Fellows.
+Those approached will be asked to submit a CV, as well as an affirmation of faith and of agreement with ISCAST's Vision, Mission, and Core Values.